-Once the recruiter accepts your connection request, it's time for a more direct approach via email or a LinkedIn message.
+Once the recruiter or hiring manager accepts your connection request, it's time for a more direct approach via email or a LinkedIn message.
 Find a recruiter's email address under “Contact info” on his or her profile; if it's not there, send a message through LinkedIn.

 Send the recruiter a message describing your experience, qualifications, and what you're currently looking for in a few concise sentences, and attach your resume, too.
 Ask if it would make sense for the two of you to connect via phone.
 An example LinkedIn message to a recruiter:

 “Hi (Recruiter), My name is (Name), and I'm a (Title).
 I'm currently working for (Company), but looking to take on a new challenge and transition to a new company in (Industry).
 If you have a minute, I'd love the opportunity to discuss how my (Skills) and experiences in (Industry) might match up with positions you're recruiting for.
 Would love to hop on the phone to discuss.
 Please feel free to reach out to me at (Number).
 Looking forward to chatting with you!”

 Now you know how to reach out to recruiters on LinkedIn, but what happens afterward?
 Often, reaching out to recruiters on LinkedIn won't produce results right away.
 You may get a response along the lines of “I'll keep your resume on file,” which isn't very encouraging.